 Thyroid disorders: Ashwagandha might increase thyroid hormone levels.
 Ashwagandha should be used cautiously or avoided if you have a thyroid condition or take thyroid hormone medications.

 Are there interactions with medications?

 - Medications for diabetes (Antidiabetes drugs)

-- Ashwagandha might decrease blood sugar levels.
-Diabetes medications are also used to lower blood sugar.
-Taking ashwagandha along with diabetes medications might cause your blood sugar to go too low.
+- Ashwagandha might lower blood sugar levels.
+Taking ashwagandha along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Medications for high blood pressure (Antihypertensive drugs)

 - Ashwagandha might lower blood pressure.
-Taking ashwagandha with medications used to treat high blood pressure might cause blood pressure levels to go to low.
+Taking ashwagandha along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.